 These brands have 7 or less ingredients not allowable in organic food (from the original organic standards).
 Most of them contain only 2-3.
 I’m sorry to say that we haven’t found an organic formula that passes the organic standards.
 Do with that what you may, but we still wanted to show you the differences.
 Understand that the laws of the European Union are different than the United States, so purchasing European formula gets you closer to real organic.
 But none of these brands are perfect either.
 One other thing to note is that label disclosure in Europe is different than the United States, so we can’t be sure if Vitamin D is from a natural source or not in the European versions.
 However, even if the Vitamin D was from a synthetic source, each brand would still qualify for this category.
 These brands are linked up in case you would like to purchase them.

-HiPP Dutch Stage 1 Organic Formula: Skimmed milk *, whey product *, vegetable oils * (palm oil*, rapeseed oil *, sunflower oil *), Starch *, galactooligosaccharides from lactose, calcium carbonate, LCP¹ oils (fish oil, vegetable oil from M. alpina), potassium chloride, L-tyrosine, vitamin C, L-tryptophan, iron sulfate, zinc sulfate, vitamin E, stabilizer lactic acid, natural Lactic acid culture (Lactobacillus fermentum hereditum ® ) 2 , Niacin, pantothenic acid, Copper Lysine Complex, Vitamin A, Vitamin B 1, vitamin B 6, manganese sulfate, potassium iodate, vitamin B 2, sodium selenate, folic acid, vitamin K, biotin, vitamin D, vitamin B12.
+- HiPP Dutch Stage 1 Organic Formula: Skimmed milk *, whey product *, vegetable oils * (palm oil*, rapeseed oil *, sunflower oil *), Starch *, galactooligosaccharides from lactose, calcium carbonate, LCP¹ oils (fish oil, vegetable oil from M. alpina), potassium chloride, L-tyrosine, vitamin C, L-tryptophan, iron sulfate, zinc sulfate, vitamin E, stabilizer lactic acid, natural Lactic acid culture (Lactobacillus fermentum hereditum ® ) 2 , Niacin, pantothenic acid, Copper Lysine Complex, Vitamin A, Vitamin B 1, vitamin B 6, manganese sulfate, potassium iodate, vitamin B 2, sodium selenate, folic acid, vitamin K, biotin, vitamin D, vitamin B12.
 1 LCP (Omega -3 and -6) = long-chain, 2 Lactobacillus fermentum CECT5716 Polyunsaturated fatty acids * organic palm oil from sustainable cultivation,* organically produced certified by independent inspection bodies (Total of 3) (Use coupon code “MAMAVATION” for special promo — Order 12 Boxes/Cans of Formula (or more) to Get 2 Extra for Free.)